Conscious Language Guide

 Today’s learners hold various social identities, some of which have been historically excluded from higher education.
 Today, over 55% of college students in the U.S. are women, while students of color make up roughly 45% of the postsecondary student population.1 Additionally, about 1 in 4 undergraduate students are parents,2 and a rising percentage of students identify as LGBTQ+.3

-To keep up with these changing demographics and ensure that learners from all walks of life feel supported and empowered to succeed, we must use inclusive language.
+To keep up with these changing demographics and ensure that all learners feel supported and empowered to succeed, we must use inclusive language.

 To help readers understand how we use language to highlight the diverse experiences of college students, BestColleges has published our Conscious Language Guide — a resource we check when preparing content for today’s college students.